With prices on the rise times are tough. If you’re a single parent this pressure increases even more, so knowing how to budget correctly is paramount.

 There are further ways you can cut down on the cost of living if you take a little time to do the right research.
 Sites like Groupon can help you get everything from cheap cinema tickets for you and the kids to cheaper days out at the local zoo.

 Likewise if you have any skills you can sell, there are places online which can help supplement your income.
-Whether you set yourself up as a freelancer during your evenings or you design a web tutorial to help people learn how to play the guitar, you’ll be amazed at what you can find if you look hard enough.
+Whether you set yourself up as a freelancer during your evenings or you design a web tutorial to help people learn how to play the guitar, you’ll be amazed that starting a business as a single parent isn’t that tough.

 Save for birthdays little and often